-Impaired glucose tolerance (IGT) and impaired fasting glycaemia (IFG) are intermediate conditions in the transition between normality and diabetes.
-People with IGT or IFG are at high risk of progressing to type 2 diabetes, although this is not inevitable.
+Impaired glucose tolerance (IGT) and impaired fasting glycaemia (IFG) are intermediate conditions in the transition between normality and diabetes, commonly known as pre diabetes .
+People with pre diabetes are at high risk of progressing to type 2 diabetes, although this is not inevitable.
 Lifestyle modification can often be beneficial in delaying/preventing the progression to diabetes.
+Blood sugar testing confirms pre diabetes and will show fasted glucose between 6.1-6.9 and random glucose < 7.8 Ayrshire and Arran now run a diabetes prevention programme.
+This programme helps with supporting positive lifestyle changes and reducing the risk of developing or stopping type two diabetes .
+The programme has 4 stages over a 12 month period .